Chiron

 Reducing Cognitive Load

-Learning to drive is already overwhelming.
-We designed every interface element with cognitive load in mind—prioritizing clarity, minimizing distraction, and presenting information only when needed.
-The result is a system that guides without overwhelming.
+We designed every interface element with cognitive load in mind—prioritizing clarity and presenting information only when needed.

 UI components and typography system